chaosim/peasy/README.md

 In addition to directly copy the files from github, you can also get peasy by `npm install peasy`

 **twoside**:
 twoside is a utility that I wrote, so that the module can be used both in the browser and in node.js.
-In broser,  if you do not want to use twoside, simply delete the first two lines in peasy.js and logicpeasy.js, exports variable and their references.
+In broser,  if you do not want to use twoside, delete the first two lines in peasy.js and logicpeasy.js, exports variable and their references.
 For more information about twoside, See https://github/chaosim/twoside.
 In pure node environment without the browser, twoside can be ignored and peasy will not be effected.
 You can install twoside through npm: `npm install twoside`

 ### introduction